Non-split linear sharply $2$-transitive groups: Proof

-We know that $\pchar(H_1)=2$ because the stabilizer of a point is $B_1$ and this group contains no involutions by construction.
-If $M \lhd H_1$ is a normal Abelian subgroup then $M \cap G_{\alpha}$ is a normal abelian subgroup of $G_{\alpha}$ for every ordinal $\alpha$ and by construction these groups clearly have non nontrivial normal abelian subgroups.
-Thus $M$ itself must be trivial.
-This proves that $H_1$ does not split.
-A similar argument shows that if $M,N \lhd H_1$ are two commuting normal subgroups then one of them must be trivial.
+The conditions (i),(ii),(iii) are exactly these needed in order to apply Corollary \ref{cor:tec} to the groups $A<G$.
+This yields an embedding of the given action into a sharply $2$-transitive permutation group $H < \SL_n(\R)$ with $\pchar(H) = 2$.
+This group is not split.
+Indeed since $\pchar(H) = 2$, if this group were to split the normal abelian subgroup, as the additive group of a near field of characteristic $2$, would be an infinite elementary abelian $2$-group.
+And this is impossible inside $\SL_n(\R)$.

-Finally we appeal to the main theorem of \cite{GG:AOS} (see also \cite{GG:Primitive}) to deduce that $H_1$ admits uncountably many non-isomorphic primitive permutation representations.
-We have to verify that $H_1$ is not of Affine or diagonal type.
-And this immediately follows from the fact that $H_1$ contains neither normal abelian subgroups, nor pairs of commuting normal subgroups respectively. \end{proof}
+Finally we appeal to the main theorem of \cite{GG:AOS} (see also \cite{GG:Primitive}) to deduce that $H$ admits uncountably many nonequivalent primitive permutation representations.
+According to the main theorem of that paper all we have to verify that $H$ is neither of Affine nor of diagonal type.
+Being affine is equivalent to the existence of a nontrivial abelian normal subgroup, which we just ruled out.
+Being diagonal is equivalent to the existence of two nontrivial commuting normal subgroups which is ruled out by Lemma \ref{lem:diagonal}.
+This completes the proof of the theorem. \end{proof}

+\begin{remark} The fact that the group we construct contains neither an abelian normal subgroup, nor two commuting normal subgroups can also be seen directly from the construction.
+This was our original proof.
+We are grateful to the referee who provided the argument in it's current form, complete with the proof of Lemma \ref{lem:diagonal}, which we find more pleasing. \end{remark}

 {\sc Yair Glasner.} Department of Mathematics.
 Ben-Gurion University of the Negev.
 P.O.B.
 653, Be'er Sheva 84105, Israel. {\tt yairgl\@@math.bgu.ac.il}

 {\sc Dennis D. Gulko.} Department of Mathematics.
 Ben-Gurion University of the Negev.
 P.O.B.
 653, Be'er Sheva 84105, Israel. {\tt gulko\@@math.bgu.ac.il}